aureooms/math/content/post/2020-05-11-modular-arithmetic.md

-Note that depending on the base being used to represent our numbers, some division and modulo operations can be done amazingly fast: when representing numbers in base 10 for instance, that number modulo 10 is simply his last digit.
+Note that depending on the base being used to represent our numbers, some division and modulo operations can be done amazingly fast: when representing numbers in base 10 for instance, that number modulo 10 is simply its last digit.

-We are interested in a technique called Montgomery trick.
+We are interested in a technique called Montgomery's trick.
 This technique shows that, as long as \\(gcd(R,N) = 1\\) with \\(R>N\\) it is possible to trade operations modulo \\(N\\) for operations modulo \\(R\\).
 Hence, if modulo \\(R\\) can be done efficiently, so can modulo \\(N\\).